AramirRp/technical-test-back-tkorp/README.md

 ## Description

 This is the backend part of the technical test made for TKorp.
 This is using NestJs as framework, with a MySQL server and all queries are made using GraphQL.
+Here's the link to the front repo : [https://github.com/AramirRp/technical-test-back-tkorp](https://github.com/AramirRp/technical-test-front-tkorp).

 ## Project setup